kashufied14-hue/talentsyncai/README.md

 - Syncing transcripts or evaluation results to external systems.

 ## Local Development

-This repository currently contains a static HTML prototype rather than a packaged application.

 To run it locally, use the boxed quick start below: